ALONE AND SURROUNDED

 The Second Battle For Kokoda

-By Captain Andrew Flanagan
+By Major Andrew Flanagan

 Following the death of LTCOL Owen, 33-year-old MAJ Allan Cameron, a lawyer from Elwood in Victoria, desperately rushes forward along the Kokoda Track in order to take command of the soldiers of the 39th Battalion.
 Cameron, an experienced Army officer, had escaped the Japanese after their invasion of New Britain, avoiding the Japanese massacre of 160 Australian soldiers at the Toll Plantation.
 He is the new commander of the 39th Battalion, strung out along the Kokoda Track pushing forward to join the battered soldiers of B Company, perched on the high ground overlooking Kokoda, at the small collection of native huts known as Deniki.